jwwilson-anyday/StrangerThingsC-/README.md

 ------
 How to Play
 ------
 You will play in rounds.
-Each round gives your character a choice of what do to of these following choices:
+Each round gives your character a choice of what to do of the following choices:
 1. View Connected Locations
 2. Move to Another Location
 3. View Location Items